scylladb/scylladb/docs/system_keyspace.md

 ## system.large\_rows

-Large row table can be used to trace large rows in a cluster.
+Large row table can be used to trace large clustering and static rows in a cluster.

+This table is currently only used with the MC format (issue #4868).

 Schema:
 ~~~